How to sew on buttons

 The thread is two-ply.
 A special thread called buttoning thread is available, but sewing machine thread will also work.

-Here's the point out of the blue!
+Here’s an important point!
 You do not need a round knot at the end of the thread to attach the button.
-As you can see in the picture above, the knot is not made.
-It is the official way.
+As shown in the photo above, the knot is not made.
+This is the proper method.

-The reason why we don't tie a round knot is because if we tie a round knot, that part will be rumpled after completion, so we usually don't.
+The reason why we don’t tie a round knot is because it would cause a lump after completion, so we usually don’t.
 Surprisingly, many people do not know this.

 First, blind stitch the buttoning position (notch mark) of the collar stand about 1mm from the front side.

-Be sure to blind stitch not only the front side but also the back side of the piece together.
-The basting thread of the notch mark should be removed here.
+Be sure to blind stitch not only the front side but also the back side together.
+Remove the basting thread of the notch mark here.

 Since the thread end is not tied in a round knot, pull the thread so that it does not fall out.